open-telemetry/semantic-conventions/docs/general/metrics.md

 ### Metric attributes

-Metric attributes MUST follow the general [attribute naming rules](attribute-naming.md).
+Metric attributes SHOULD follow the general [attribute naming rules](attribute-naming.md).
 In particular, metric attributes MUST have a namespace.

 Metric attributes SHOULD be added under the metric namespace when their usage and